MSE-304 / 3 crédits

 By the end of the course, the student must be able to:

-• Analyze a surface reconstruction
+• Analyze surface properties

 • Anticipate the stability of a given interface